 - 1. Recommend extraoral radiographs.
 Minimize the use of intraoral radiographs to prevent the possible formation of aerosols and spread of saliva.

 - 2. Utilize hand instruments only.

 - 3. Utilize four-handed dentistry.

 - 4. Utilize high volume suction evacuation

 - 5. Do not use air water syringes.

 - 6. Do not use ultrasonic instruments.

 - 7. Do not use high-speed hand pieces.
-Slow speed may be used at very low RPM's
+Judicious use of low speed may be used at very low RPM's with HVE.

 - 8. Any time it is possible to add the use of a rubber dam it would be advised.

 - 9. Be aware of and try to minimize the spread and contact with saliva.